-Figure 1 shows the default polynomial data structure in Maple 16 and all previous versions of Maple, for the polynomial $f = 9xy^3z - 4y^3z^2 - 6xy^2z - 8x^3 -$ 5.
-It is a "sum-of-products" where each monomial is a separate Maple object, a PROD.
+Figure 1 below shows the default polynomial data structure in Maple 16 and all previous versions, for the polynomial $f = 9xy^3z - 4y^3z^2 - 6xy^2z - 8x^3 - 5$ .
+It is a "sum-of-products" where each term has a separate Maple object, a PROD, to represent the monomial.
 To compute the degree of f, a coefficient in x, test for a subexpression, or do almost anything else, the Maple kernel must recursively descend through multiple levels of dags.
 This involves extensive branching and random memory access, which prevents Maple from achieving high-performance on modern computer processors.